zhaoyafei/design-kit/docs/index.md

 # The Grid

-<p class="lead">Problem: You've got tons of content, each needing different sized vertical columns, and don't know how to quick and easily get it all done.
-Solution: The awesome grid!</p>
+Problem: You've got tons of content, each needing different sized vertical columns, and don't know how to quick and easily get it all done.
+Solution: The awesome grid!

 ---